-The Chesapeake Bay Retriever belongs to the Retrievers – Flushing Dogs – Water Dogs Group in the FCI Classification.
+The Chesapeake Bay Retriever belongs to the Retrievers - Flushing Dogs - Water Dogs in the FCI grouping.

-Is the Chesapeake Bay Retriever allowed as pet in a Singapore HDB Flat?
+Is the Chesapeake Bay Retriever allowed as a pet in a Singapore HDB flat?

 United States, 1800s.
 In late 1807, two Newfoundlands that survived a shipwreck off the coast of Maryland were adopted by a family of dog lovers.
 They were later mated with local retrievers including English Otter Hounds, Flat-Coated Retrievers and Curly-Coated Retrievers.
 Meticulous breeding over the years resulted in an outstanding retriever with astounding enthusiasm and endurance.
 The dogs were used to hunt waterfowl in the rough and icy waters of the Chesapeake Bay, retrieving hundreds of birds in a single day in frigid waters.